pogi-tangkad/simpleChat/README.md

 Since I don't want to use external libraries, I am probably going to use Python to interact with sqlite3.

-I would also like to build in accounts/authentication and sessions/rooms for that chat.
+I would also like to build in accounts/authentication and sessions/rooms for that chat, but then it wouldn't be simple chat ;)